-The first number is actual files.
+^{}The first number is actual files.
 The second number in parentheses represents the number of separate requests for investigation involved in the files.

-The formal complaints filed, and those pending from 2021, in the attorney discipline area resulted in five disciplinary trials, three sanctions hearings, four reinstatement hearings, one character and fitness hearings, and four Unauthorized Practice of Law hearings.
+The formal complaints filed, and those pending from 2023, in the attorney discipline area resulted in five disciplinary trials, four sanctions hearings, and one reinstatement hearing.
+The trial division handled one character and fitness hearing, and no unauthorized practice of law hearings.
 The trial division also participated in additional matters before the Presiding Disciplinary Judge (at issue conferences, status conferences, and pretrial conferences).
 The procedural summary of the matters after presentation to the Legal Regulation Committee is detailed in the following table.
 See Table F-8.